ST_S2CELLIDFROMPOINT

 ## Example

 The following code example constructs a dataset containing three `GEOGRAPHY` objects: a valid Point, an empty Point, and a LineString.
-The code example computes their S2 cell IDs at cell levels 30 and 10, returning results only for the valid Point:
+The code example computes their S2 cell IDs at cell levels 30 (finest resolution, default) and 10, returning results only for the valid Point.
+The function returns `NULL` for the second input because it is empty and contains no geographic data, and for the third input because LineString is not a supported `GEOGRAPHY` type.

 WITH data AS (